 - Use the password hint box.
-It may seem unnecessary when you’re setting up the password, but you’ll certainly be thankful later when you forget the password and your hint saves you.
+It may seem unnecessary when you’re setting up the password, but you’ll certainly be thankful later if you forget the password and your hint saves you.
 Password hints are available on iPhone, iPad, and Mac, in all three apps.

 - On Mac, check the box to remember the password in your keychain.
 And if you own a Mac that uses a fingerprint, you can enable the Touch ID option just like on iOS.